fanas13/Assessment_Nicholson/README.md

-# IQBusiness-Assessment_Nicholson
+# Assessment_Nicholson

-Welcome to my IQ Business assessment front end application.
+Welcome to my assessment front end application.
 Please note that this repo will be public for a short period of time

 ## Getting started